 Irrespective of the location where you reside, a wide range of pollutants exist in your environment.
 These pollutants penetrate the deeper layers of the epidermis and affect balance in the skin's structural integrity.
 Therefore, the defensive capacity of the skin is disturbed by being exposed to pollution.

 The pollutants and fine dust particles gradually deplete the skin of antioxidants and leave skin feeling dry.
 These particles also disturb the surface barrier function and compromise skin hydration.
 Moringa’s phytochemicals profile shows that it is rich in fatty acids (mainly oleic acid) and antioxidants that restore and protect the skin’s barrier.
 The rich content of Oleic acid also ensures that the skin remains hydrated skin even when exposed to pollution.

-4. It brings out the natural glow of your skin
+4. Brings out the natural glow of your skin

-5. It fights acne, helps in getting rid of dark spots:
+5. Fights acne and helps in getting rid of dark spots

 Thanks to its unusually high oleic acid content of 72%, moringa oil is a fantastic deep skin cleanser with both purifying and detoxifying effects.
 This oil also contains sulfur which helps in building natural keratin in the skin and giving you a youthful firmness.